chkp-tommers/sase-ai-marketplace/memory-bank/productContext.md

 - Developers, researchers, and enthusiasts seeking AI tools
 - Users who prefer simple, no-login access
 - Anyone looking for a lightweight, static resource

+## 2024-06-09: Copilot Best Practices Resource

+- The project now leverages the official `awesome-copilot` repository as a curated source of Copilot chatmodes, instructional guides, and prompt templates.
+- This enhances developer onboarding, standardizes prompt engineering, and improves the effectiveness of Copilot and Copilot Chat across the team.